ShubhamDev-AI/web.dev/src/site/content/en/blog/webassembly-memory-debugging/index.md

 ![image](leak2.png)

-262,144 bytes — looks like the whole sample image is leaked from `jpeg_finish_compress`!
+262,144 bytes—looks like the whole sample image is leaked from `jpeg_finish_compress`!

-After checking out the docs and the official examples, it turns out that `jpeg_finish_compress` doesn't free the memory allocated by our earlier `jpeg_mem_dest` call — it only frees the compression structure, even though that compression structure already knows about our memory destination… Sigh.
+After checking out the docs and the official examples, it turns out that `jpeg_finish_compress` doesn't free the memory allocated by our earlier `jpeg_mem_dest` call—it only frees the compression structure, even though that compression structure already knows about our memory destination… Sigh.